-We offer stock options, restricted stock units and performance based cash units to our named executive officers as the long-term incentive component of our compensation program.
-We typically grant equity awards to new hires upon their commencing employment with us and provide additional grants annually.
+We offer stock options, restricted stock units, and performance-based cash units to our named executive officers as the long-term incentive component of our compensation program.
+We typically grant equity awards to new hires upon commencing employment with us, and we typically provide additional grants annually.

-In April 2021, Drs.
-Brady and Machatha and Mr. Reed were each granted an option to purchase shares of our common stock.
+In February 2023, Drs.
+Brady and Machatha and Mr. Greenberg were each granted an option to purchase shares of our common stock.
 The table below provides details regarding the foregoing grants.